 - Occupational health monitoring

 - Out-of-service tags

 - Workers' Compensation

 - Workstation self-assessment

-Staff, students, contractors and others must report any hazard and/or incident to their local supervisor or the manager of the work area as soon as reasonably practicable.
+Staff, students, contractors and others must report any hazard and/or incident in Enterprise Risk Management System (ERMS) and advise their local supervisor or the manager of the work area as soon as reasonably practicable.

 High consequence incidents must be reported immediately, other incidents must be reported within 24 hours of becoming aware of the incident, injury or illness.

 The incident and hazard reporting tool used by the University of Melbourne is ERMS (Enterprise Risk Management System).